Luscious Pumpkin Mousse Pie (Vegan)Posted: October 6, 2012

 Microwave butter until melted in an 8 inch glass pie pan.
 (You can use a 9 inch pan but the pie will not be as thick.)

 Put cookies, almonds and sugar in a blender or food processor and blend until they approximately as fine as graham cracker crumbs.
 Reserve 2 T. for garnish.
 Add cookie/almond mixture to melted butter in the pan, mixing with a fork until the crumb mixture is evenly moistened with butter.
 Using the back of a spoon, create a pie crust shell in the pan.
+Bake at 350 for about 8 minutes or until firm.
+Let cool completely before filling.

 Using a large spoon, gently spoon pumpkin-coconut mixture into the shell.
 Smooth the top.
 Sprinkle with bit more cinnamon.
 Swirl gently with a knife.
 Sprinkle with reserved crumb mixture.
 Cover lightly with plastic wrap and put in fridge for at least two hours before cutting and serving.